-We may pay a portion of the costs of LBCFS and its affiliates to hold educational seminars or conferences for LBCFS representatives to teach them about, among other things, new developments in the mutual fund industry, financial planning or new financial products.
-LBCFS and its affiliates make all decisions about where and when such conferences are held and who can attend.
+We may pay up to 10% of the costs of some dealers to hold educational seminars or conferences for their financial advisors in order to teach them about, among other things, new developments in the mutual fund industry, financial planning or new financial products.
+The dealer makes all decisions about where and when the conference is held and who can attend.

-We also arrange seminars and conferences for financial advisors where we inform them about new developments in the Fund, our products and services, and mutual fund industry matters.
-We invite LBCFS to send its representatives to our seminars and conferences, but we do not decide who attends.
-The LBCFS representatives must pay their own travel, accommodation and personal expenses for attending our seminars and conferences.
+We also arrange seminars and conferences for financial advisors where we inform them about new developments in the Mackenzie Funds, our products and services and mutual fund industry matters.
+We invite dealers to send their financial advisors to our seminars and conferences, but we do not decide who attends.
+The financial advisors must pay their own travel, accommodation and personal expenses for attending our seminars and conferences.